-Because of the change in financial climate the University has moved 80% of its investment into 'AA' rated institutions.

-Funds are managed primarily by the University's Finance Department but, where appropriate, sums are also placed with Fund Managers, with instructions to operate within the University's prudent investment guidelines though with less emphasis on liquidity.
+As a result of the change in the international financial climate the University has moved approximately 80% of its deposits into 'AA' rated institutions or institutions backed by government guarantee.
+Funds are managed primarily by the University's Finance Department within the prescribed investment guidelines.